 Yes, the B.S.N. program is accredited by the Accreditation Commission for Education in Nursing and approved by the Maine State Board of Nursing.

 The most up-to-date information about UNE graduates’ NCLEX-RN pass rates and employment can be found in the Annual Report for Communities of Interest (PDF).
-The report is also posted on the School of Nursing and Population Health website.

 In addition to UNE general admission requirements, you must have taken high school chemistry and biology, two years of high school math, and have a high school GPA of at least 3.2, recalculated for science and math.
 As a Nursing applicant, you have the option to submit your ACT or SAT scores.
 Please see our undergraduate admission test policy for more information.

 You can apply online using the Common Application or the UNE Application.
 Both are available on the UNE Admissions webpage.
 November 15 is the deadline for Early Action.
 February 15 is the application deadline.
 After that, applications are accepted on a space-available basis.

 Yes.
 Once you are admitted as a nursing major, as long as you continue to meet progression requirements, you are guaranteed a clinical placement.

 Clinical coursework starts in the first semester of the junior year and continues in each semester until graduation.

 UNE’s clinical partners include local acute care hospitals, community hospitals, rehabilitation hospitals, and community-based clinics, such as those in schools, and others.